 Credit hours are granted only upon the approval of the Missouri State Board of Cosmetology, which regulates the licensing and has the sole authority to extend credit hours for previous training or experience.
 The graduation requirements of New Dimensions School of Hair Design have been established in accordance with the Missouri Board of Cosmetology Guidelines.

 DIPLOMA REQUIREMENTS:

 To be eligible for graduation with a certificate from this school:

-1. Student must have completed: 1500 Clock Hours for Cosmetology
+1. Student must have completed: 1